fradeve/dotfiles/README.rst

 fradeve's dotfiles
 ==================

+This repo has been structured to be used with GNU Stow.
-The following software is dotfiled in this repo:
+The following software is _dotfiled_ in this repo:

 * Xinitrc
 * i3 wm